 This is an excellent method to remove rust from a bike chain without removing it.

-Here are 4 steps to remove rust on bike chain dry:
+Here are 4 steps to remove rust on the bike chain dry:

-- Step 1: Using a wire brush to remove rust
+- Step 1: Use a wire brush to remove rust

 - Step 2: Apply lubricant to the chain